ami-onodera/numberguesser/README.md

-# numberguesser
+# Number Guesser
-Number guesser game made in JavaScript
+This number guesser game made in JavaScript is a challenge from CodeCademy.
+Play here: https://ami-onodera.github.io/numberguesser/